-Upcycled Food: Wise Trend Brands are Following to Reduce Food Waste
+Upcycled Food is the Wisest and Latest Trend to Reduce Food Waste

 Once a side market and mostly residing in health food stores, upcycled food is rapidly becoming mainstream.
 From vegetable stems turned into chips and leftover juice pulp transformed into granola to surplus bread, upcycled food tastes exactly like food.